Fiery Greece train collision kills 29, injures at least 85

 Rescuers wearing head lamps worked in thick smoke, pulling pieces of mangled metal from the cars to search for trapped people.
 Others scoured the field with flashlights and checked underneath the wreckage.

-Passengers who received minor injuries or were unharmed were transported by bus to Thessaloniki, 130 kilometers (80 miles) north of the incident.
-Police took their names as they arrived in an effort to track anyone who may be missing.
+Passengers who received minor injuries or were unharmed were transported by bus to Thessaloniki, 130 kilometers (80 miles) to the north.
+Police took their names as they arrived, in an effort to track anyone who may be missing.

 A teenage survivor who did not give his name told Greek reporters as he got off one of the buses that just before the crash, he felt a strong braking and saw sparks and then there was a sudden stop.